Italy's biggest Chinese community clashes with police near Florence

 Hong also advised Chinese people in Italy to "defend their rights and interests in a law-abiding and rational way", his ministry said on its website.

-In the aftermath of Wednesday's violence, the factory owner and a worker were arrested on suspicion of causing injury and resisting public officials.
+In the aftermath of the clash, the factory owner and a worker were arrested on suspicion of causing injury and resisting public officials.

 Protesters gathered outside the court that confirmed the arrest order, saying public officials used excessive force when inspecting the factories.